silas07offcial/multi-step-form/README.md

-# multi-step-form
+# multi-step-form.
-A multi level form UI
+A multi step form UI.
-Form validation wasnt put into consideration
+JavaScript Email validation.
-HTML CSS Js are the tools used
+HTML CSS Js are the tools used.